votinginfoproject/data-processor/README.md

 may be able to be accomplished to find more issues a client could correct without having their data rejected each time at the first problem.

+Uncaught exceptions in a processing function will result in a `:stop` key on the processing context and the exception being added as the `:exception`.